- Customer Experience and Contact Centre Services

 I do believe that this research confirms that managers with a responsibility to plan how they can deliver the best possible customer experience need to strike the right balance between the advanced technology available and real people – humans helping humans.
 Consumer attitudes may change as AI becomes normalised in homes, but at present there is a strong feeling that too much of a focus on AI and automation will reduce the overall quality of customer service.

 How do we really want to interact with brands?
 What do we really think about AI and Automation?
 How important is it to strike the right balance between human talent and AI and Automation for CX?
-Read our new paper to find out more.
+Read our AI and Automation paper to find out more, or check out our latest Whitepaper on Emotion here.